 Final Thoughts On How to Lose Belly Fat

 - Losing belly fat is not only something to strive for in order to look better, it also has health benefits including reducing your risk for diabetes, heart disease, high blood pressure and more.

 - Several key factors are to blame for such high rates of unhealthy weight gain around the belly (visceral fat), obesity and becoming overweight, including less activity, eating more processed foods, dining out more, lack of sleep, toxicity and increased stress.

-- Some healthy and effective ways to lose belly fat include eating more fresh plant foods, cooking more, getting enough sleep and several times per week doing HIIT workouts.
+- Some healthy and effective ways for how to lose belly fat include eating more fresh plant foods, cooking more, getting enough sleep and several times per week doing HIIT workouts.